The 20 Best Weaver Syndrome Doctors in Germany

 Luebeck, SH, DE

-Yorck Hellenbroich practices in Luebeck, Germany.
+Yorck Hellenbroich practices practicing medicine in Luebeck, Germany.
 Hellenbroich is rated as an Experienced expert by MediFind in the treatment of Weaver Syndrome.
-Their top areas of expertise are Polydactyly Myopia Syndrome, Drug Induced Dyskinesia, Spinocerebellar Ataxia Type 4, and Joubert Syndrome.
+They are also highly rated in 4 other conditions, according to our data.
+Their clinical expertise encompasses Polydactyly Myopia Syndrome, Drug Induced Dyskinesia, Spinocerebellar Ataxia Type 10, and Spinocerebellar Ataxia Type 4.

 While we make every effort to provide the best results possible, data is currently limited outside of the United States.
 Doctors listed may include both clinicians and researchers, and individuals relocate frequently.
 We recommend contacting doctors directly to confirm their location and areas of focus.
 Contact information is provided when available.
 Learn more about our expert tiers.